toidiu/toidiu.github.io/content/resume_detail/brag/aws_transport_libs.md

 etc.

 ### s2n-quic Onboarded CloudFront to s2n-quic for HTTP/3 support
+> Time to First Byte (TTFB) improved by 23.5% overall, but especially on Android with a 37.1% improvement.
+Additionally, customer engagement metrics from Snap showed improvement to story view times, ad impressions, and a reduction in viewer cancellation counts.

 s2n-quic was more performant due to the following reasons.
 - cc algorithm
   - custom amplification factor